rajankarmakar/demo-router-app/README.md

 # Demo Router App - REACT ROUTER APP

 This is a simple app for demonstrating **React Router Dom** and how it works.
+Want to see the demo [click here](https://fir-app-87ed5.web.app/).

 ## Installation